 Following studies at The New York College of Art and Design, and the Open Atelier of Design and Architecture in New York City, with a focus on Interiors, Architecture and Environmental Design, he received his BFA in Environmental Design and Interior Architecture from Minneapolis College of Art and Design.

-Claudia Woods has returned to ForrestPerkins to lead the New York City Design Studio.
+Claudia Woods leads the New York City Design Studio of ForrestPerkins.
 Throughout her career, Claudia has been responsible for the creative direction and project management of many prestigious commercial projects.
 Her portfolio includes hotels, restaurants, spas, residential, office, and retail projects.
-Claudia’s forte is the design of Food & Beverage venues.
+Claudia’s forte is the design of elegant and functional food and beverage venues, both within luxury hotels and as free standing outlets.

-Most recently, Claudia led the renovation of the iconic New York City landmark, Blue Water Grill.
+Prior to rejoining ForrestPerkins, Claudia led the renovation of the iconic New York City landmark, Blue Water Grill.
 She co-led the Studio at Starbucks Design East in New York City earlier.
 While at Starbucks, Claudia led the design of 400+ store locations, including Reserve, Starbucks’ new high-profile stores.
 Claudia was honored with Starbuck’s President’s Award and Bravo Award.
 She also designed CBD Provisions Brasserie Restaurant at The Joule Hotel in Dallas.
-Claudia was the lead designer for the F&B venues and Spa at the St. Regis Amman Hotel in Amman, Jordan, when she previously worked at ForrestPerkins.
+Claudia was the lead designer for the F&B venues and Spa at the St. Regis Amman Hotel in Amman, Jordan, when she was with ForrestPerkins in the Dallas office.

 Toby Bishop, a long-time ForrestPerkins design leader who has contributed to the success of some of the firm’s most high-profile projects, has returned to the firm in 2015.
 Mr. Bishop spearheaded the design of The St. Regis Houston, which was named 2015 Luxury Unique Hotel of the Year – USA in the Luxury Travel Guide Global Awards.
 The St. Regis Houston was also honored with a 2013-2014 International Hotel Award in the category of Hotel Interior in the USA.
 Mr. Bishop also played a leadership role in the following award-winning projects: the Palmer House Hilton in Chicago; the Westin Book Cadillac in Detroit; and Le Meridian Dallas, The Stoneleigh.
 Mr. Bishop was profiled in Hotel Business Design for his design of the InterContinental Dallas.
 In 2011, he spent more than a month at the New York Marriott Marquis on TimesSquare overseeing the installation of his designs of the Broadway Ballroom/Pre-functions, Lobby Lounge, Restaurant and Atrium Bar.